staerk-ha-addons/repository-edge/README.md

-# EDGE - Staerk Home Assistant Add-ons
+# Staerk Home Assistant Add-ons

 [![License][license-shield]][license]

 ## WARNING!
-THIS IS A EDGE REPOSITORY
+THIS IS AN EDGE VERSION!

-This Home Assistant Add-ons repository contains edge releases of add-ons.
+This Home Assistant Add-ons repository contains edge builds of add-ons.
+Edge builds add-ons are based upon the latest development version.

+- They may not work at all.
 - They might stop working at any time.
 - They could have a negative impact on your system.